 Bernard is an experienced media commentator and a regular guest on television programs.
-He is also a columnist with The Australian and Melbourne Herald Sun newspapers, a regular on the Australian and, more recently, European and US speaking circuits, and a business advisor.
+He is also a columnist with The Australian newspaper, a regular on the Australian and, more recently, European and US speaking circuits, and a business advisor.

 His bestselling book The Big Shift predicted a surge in the demand for lifestyle and residential property underpinned by the imminent retirement of the baby boom generation.
 His second book, also a best seller, The Big Picture, looks at how work, life and relationships are changing in the developed world in the early decades of the 21st century.